zehuiwu/stock_market_prediction/README.md

 # Results

 Given our observation that many models does not surpass the trivial loss, we first calculate trivial loss as a pass-line for a model.
 Any model under that line is useless.
+For illustration purpose, we only use some graphs, while all visualizations are available in notebooks.

 All hyper-parameters are shown in the notebooks